 - 01. Document Requests - The grievant or respondent may request relevant document(s) to support their position in preparing for the hearing.
 The employee should request documents from the grievance coordinator.
 The request(s) should be specific and provide the date by which said documents are needed.
 Confidential information may be redacted.
 The College will make reasonable efforts to accommodate the document requests; however, requests for documents with a response time of less than one (1) working day/24 hours may not be possible to honor.
-The grievant may request the documentation prior to and independent of placing it on their evidence list that is submitted to the committee.
-Note: With the exception of documents requested by and presented by the grievance committee, only documents listed on their respective evidence lists may be presented by the grievant or the College representative at the hearing. - 02.
-Grievance Information and Evidence to Be Presented A representative from the Office of HR Policy and Compliance Programs will supply the committee, grievant, and respondent with the grievance information and a list of evidence to be presented at the hearing no later than three (3) business days prior to the scheduled hearing date.
+The grievant requestor may request the documentation prior to and independent of placing it on their evidence list that is submitted to the committee.
+Note: With the exception of documents requested by and presented by the grievance committee, the grievant or respondent may present only documents listed on the evidence liston their respectiveevidence lists may be presented by the grievant or the-College representative at the hearing. - O2.
+Grievance Information and Evidence to Be Presented A-representative from the Office of HR Policy and Compliance Programs The grievance coordinator or designee will supply the committee, grievant, and respondent with the grievance information and a list of evidence to be presented at the hearing no later than three (3) College business days prior to the scheduled hearing date.
 The list may include witnesses identified by the grievance committee to provide testimony at the hearing. - iii.
 Step 3 The grievance committee will hear the grievance during which the grievant and respondent have an opportunity to clarify the information supporting their cases.
 Each party will have an opportunity to provide opening statements, responses, and closing statements.
 The grievance committee and/or grievance coordinator may ask questions of the grievant, respondent, and any witness(es).
 In addition, the grievance committee and/or grievance coordinator may request additional documentation from either party to include additional witnesses at any time during the process.
-The grievance committee and/or grievance coordinator may request additional documentation or witnesses prior to or during the course of the hearing.
+The grievance committee and/or grievance coordinator may request addition or witnesses prior to or during the course of the hearing.
 Prior to and during the hearing, the committee chair may rule that evidence or testimony presented is not applicable to or relevant to the basis of the hearing.

-After the hearing is completed, the grievance committee has ten (10) business days to provide a recommendation(s) to the grievance coordinator, who will distribute the recommendation(s) to all relevant parties.
-The report and recommendation(s) will be provided to the Vice President/Campus President responsible for the respective area.
-If the grievance involves the Vice President/Campus President responsible for the respective area, or the termination of a tenured faculty member, the report and recommendation(s) will be provided to the College President.
+After the hearing is completed, the grievance committee has ten (10) College business days to provide a recommendation(s) to the grievance coordinator, who will distribute the recommendation(s) to all relevant parties.
+The report grievance documentation presented at the hearing and the committee recommendation(s) will be provided to the Vice President/Campus President responsible for the respective area.
+If the grievance involves the Vice President/Campus President responsible for the respective area, or the termination of a tenured faculty member, the grievance documentation presented at the hearingreport and committee recommendation(s) will be provided to the College President.
 The recommendation(s) must be supported by a preponderance of evidence provided (more probable than not), affirmed by a majority of the committee members, and signed by all committee members.
 The grievance committee may consult with the grievance coordinator regarding the content and composition of the recommendation prior to submittal to the Vice President/Campus President (or College President, if applicable); however, the grievance committee determines the recommendation for the case.